Jiang Yizhen

 Jiang Yizhen (江一真; March 1915 – March 24, 1994) was a People's Republic of China politician.
 He was born in Liancheng County, Fujian.
+In 1933, he attended the Red Army Medical School in the Jiangxi Soviet and joined the Long March in 1934.
 He was Chinese Communist Party Committee Secretary and Governor of his home province.
 He was People's Congress Chairman of Hebei.